EvaGomes/sdistr2020-group48/README.md

 - Currently stores an unlimited number of task-results.
 Should consider limiting it (to 100, for example).
 We could drop the results of the oldest operations (which are unlikely to be verified again).

+- Assumes only one thread queues tasks (in case this changes, flag `last_task_id_assigned` must be considered a shared resource as well and be accessed only when a lock was acquired).